hnuzhy/CV_DL_Gather/pose_estimation/PersonLab/readme.md

 - **Pre-Processing:** Please use script [`./preprocessing/generate_hdf5.py`](./preprocessing/generate_hdf5.py) to transform images and annotations of keypoints and masks into HDF5 format that suitable for the `tfrecord API`.
 Doc [`./preprocessing/readme.md`](./preprocessing/readme.md) has explained the code and some tricks for encoding masks in COCO.
 And using the script to preprocess COCO_train2017 will get a 66G ensemble file.

 - **Training:** You can change some configuration parameters that suit your training environment in [`./src/config.py`](./src/config.py).
 Among *TRAINING CONFIGS*, some key variables need to be modified flexibly, including *IMAGE_SHAPE, H5_DATASET, NUM_GPUS, BATCH_SIZE_PER_GPU, SAVE_MODEL_PATH, NUM_EPOCHS and INTER_SUPERVISION*.
 Note that the two states of *MODE* represent training original PersonLab or training only pose estimation.
+After that, run *train_personlab.py* script.

+- **Testing:** By using the trained model, we can test its effectiveness and time-consuming.
+Testing script *test_personlab.py* can plot short-range offsets map, keypoints heatmap, short offsets, middle offsets and person poses.
+If MODE is 1 and it is full model, binary masks, long offsets and instance segmentation masks will also be showed.
 We only trained a semi-finished model of the whole algorithm. [full model](https://pan.baidu.com/s/1Poc-SoxpbWEI2nIRCkKXSg) password: **rvyj**.
 Although the model for pose estimation only converges, the detection effect is not good. [only pose](https://pan.baidu.com/s/1Sjir22yh5Wmt1k-ROal5qw) password: **xmrk** .

-- **Testing:**
+In addition, the time of some key steps is also measured, although the use of GPU can speed up the detection part of the model, the time-consuming of post-processing of Group Skeletons is still unbearable.
+Attempts to move certain operations to the GPU will not change this situation.
+All these seriously affect the real-time performance of PersonLab algorithm in our application.

 ### 3.3) Results

+We only chose to use full model to detect a demo picture.
+These results indicate that the model is far from satisfactory.
+And there is still much room for improvement in the reproduced algorithm.

 ### 3.4) Other Implementations